 Vocal cord polyps are hardened squamous epithelial warts that develop as a result of repetitive healing due to conflict relapses.
 So-called “Singer’s Nodes” are vocal cord nodules caused by injury to the vocal cords because of voice abuse (singing, yelling).
 In this case, the nodules form as a consequence of the recurring tissue repair - without a DHS.

 DEVELOPMENT AND FUNCTION OF THE LARYNGEAL MUSCLES: The larynx consists of an epithelial mucosa and a layer of smooth and striated muscles.
 The main function of the laryngeal muscles is to regulate the expansion and contraction of the glottis, the vocal apparatus of the larynx with the two vocal cords.
 The laryngeal muscles keep the glottis open during respiration and more closed during vocalization.
 The striated part of the laryngeal muscles originates from the new mesoderm and is controlled from the cerebral medulla and the motor cortex.
+NOTE: The smooth laryngeal muscles are of endodermal origin and controlled from the midbrain.

 CONFLICT-ACTIVE PHASE: cell loss (necrosis) of laryngeal muscle tissue (controlled from the cerebral medulla) and, proportional to the degree of conflict activity, increasing paralysis of the laryngeal muscles (controlled from the motor cortex).
-The paralysis causes breathing difficulties, explicitly, difficulties exhaling - inhaling is extended because of the reduced function of the laryngeal muscles that control exhaling.
+The paralysis causes breathing difficulties, explicitly, difficulties exhaling – inhaling is extended because of the reduced function of the laryngeal muscles that control exhaling.
 If the vocal cords are affected, this causes a voice changes (voice break) or, with an intense conflict, a vocal cord paralysis with an inability to produce sound.
-NOTE: While conflict active, the person is manic.

 HEALING PHASE: During the healing phase the laryngeal muscles are reconstructed.
 The paralysis reaches into PCL-A. The Epileptoid Crisis presents as coughing fits with spasm and convulsions of the larynx, equivalent to a focal seizure.
-The cough that comes from the larynx sounds like “barking” (the expression “kennel cough” points to a scare-fright conflict suffered by animals in the kennel).
-In PCL-B the function of the laryngeal muscles returns to normal.
+A cough that comes from the larynx sounds like “barking” (the expression “kennel cough” points to a scare-fright conflict suffered by animals in the kennel).
+In PCL-B, the function of the laryngeal muscles returns to normal.

 Recurring symptoms or an “allergy cough” are brought on by conflict relapses triggered by setting on a track that was established when the original conflict took place (see allergies).